loukasprevyzis/dob-api/README.md

 ---

-## 🚀 How to Run Locally
+## 🚀 How to Run Locally & In Depth Documentation Outside Of This README

-- For Ansible: see `README.md` in `ansible` directory.
+- For Ansible: see documentation in `ansible/README.md`.
-- For Terraform: see `README.md` for requirements in the region folders.
+- For Terraform: see documentation  in the region folders in`infra/primary-region/README.md` & `infra/failover-region/README.md`.
-- For Golang Application: see README..md in `dob-api` directory
+- For Golang Application: see documentation in `dob-api/cmd/server/README.md`.

-## 📦 Deployment
+- For Golang API Setup: see documentation in `dob-api/internal/api/README-API.md`.

-1. Use Terraform to provision infrastructure.
+- For Golang API Unit Testing: see documentation in `dob-api/internal/api/README-TESTS.md`.
-2. Use GitHub Actions to build, test, and deploy.
+- For Docker Setup: see documentation in `dob-api/README-DOCKER.md`.
-3. Monitor logs and metrics for DBs with Prometheus & Alert Manager.
+- For CICD Pipelines Setup: see doucumentation in `.github/workflows/README.md`

 ---